 The Word of Faith movement is the religion of narcissists.

 An article on Psychology Today lists ten common traits of narcissistic parents.
-Using it as a template, we’ll see that followers of the Word of Faith movement treat Jesus Christ the same way that a narcissistic parent treats a child.
+Using it as a template, we’ll see that followers of the Word of Faith movement treat Jesus Christ and His followers the same way that a narcissistic parent treats a child.

-1) The Narcissists Uses and Lives Through the Child
+1) The Narcissist Uses and Lives Through the Child

 Followers of the Word of Faith movement use Jesus as a means to an end.
 They see Jesus’ sacrifice as their ticket to get health and wealth on this earth so that they can live their best lives now.